Crunch-io/webdocs/crunch/crunch_filtering-data.md

   * Select Edit filter… after clicking an already selected filter in the filter bar.

-This opens the filter builder interface that was used to create the filter.
+This opens the filter builder with the selected filter.
 When editing a filter click Delete in the lower right to delete it.

-Filters that were created by the dataset owner can be viewed, but not edited.
+You can view, but not edit, filters that are available to all users on the dataset (unless you are a dataset editor).